cylc/cylc-doc/src/glossary.rst

 Glossary
 ========

+.. set the default scope for cylc references to suite.rc so we can do [runtime] rather than suite.rc[runtime]

+.. cylc-scope:: suite.rc

 .. glossary::
    :sorted:

    suite
    Cylc suite
       A Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.

    suite directory
       The suite directory contains all of the configuration for a suite e.g.